 Out of the 80 new bus routes, 22 of these were parallel bus routes that connected major HDB towns to the city area, making use of the expressways.
 Operating during the peak hours, these City Direct Services provided more options to commuters using stretches of the existing rail lines that experience persistent high ridership, while the ongoing rail enhancement measures are being implemented.
 In response to demand levels, several of these routes had extra trips added.

-Besides improvements to public bus operators, the scheme also extends to private bus operators, in the hope of augmenting the resources of PTOs.
+Besides improvements to public bus operators, the scheme also extends to private bus operators, as part of efforts to augment the resources of PTOs while excess capacity was slowly being built up.
 City Direct Services and Peak Period Short Services (PPSS) are among such initiatives and are explained in detail in the relevant articles.

 5. BSEP Buses